dave45678/Lesson15/IntroToSpringBoot/Lesson04.md

 # Lesson 4 - Handling Form Values -- the hard way
+## Learning Objectives
+* Capturing form values in the controller
+* Using the thymeleaf th:action attribute
+* Using the thymeleaf th:object attribute
+* Using the thymeleaf th:field attribute

 ## The Walkthrough

 1. Create a Spring Boot Application